Leprechaun Of Logic Soils Himself In Public

 There is a similarly irritating feel about Rosa's ridiculous little rants.
 Someone who has so completely missed the point that you don't know where to start.

-Nice to see where Mr G gets his 'complex' logical ideas from: Viz.
+Nice to see where Mr G gets his 'complex' logical ideas from: Viz 'magazine'.

-And, since he knows no logic, this comment carries about as much weight as creationist claims about evolution, the Bible and science (since they too are based on wilful ignorance).
+And, since he knows no logic, his comment carries about as much weight as creationist claims about evolution, the Bible and science (since they too are based on wilful ignorance).

 In another response to Red Eck, Mr Gormless made this remark: